 You can get started with a 14-day free trial and 30-day money-back guarantee.

 Best Podcast Hosting for Digital Downloads ($39/month)

-Other features include the ability to add coupons and memberships, pre-launch courses, and “drip” courses where users can only access certain sections of the course at a time, helping them learn in the correct structure.
+Other features include the ability to add coupons and memberships, pre-launch courses, add sales pages, and leverage “drip” courses.
+This feature gives access to individual sections of the course at a time, helping students learn in the correct structure.

 You can sign up and give it a test run with a free 14-day trial.